gboehl/dynare/src/source/the-model-file.rst

     |br| After a run of ``stoch_simul`` with the
     ``conditional_variance_decomposition`` option, contains a
     three-dimensional array with the result of the decomposition.
-The first dimension corresponds to forecast horizons (as declared with the option), the second dimension corresponds to endogenous variables (in the order of declaration after the command or in ``M_.endo_names`` if not specified), the third dimension corresponds to exogenous variables (in the order of declaration).
+The first dimension corresponds to the endogenous variables (in the order of declaration after the command or in ``M_.endo_names`` if not specified), the second dimension corresponds to the forecast horizons (as declared with the option), and the third dimension corresponds to the exogenous variables (in the order of declaration).
 In the presence of measurement error, the field will contain the variance contribution after measurement error has been taken out, *i.e.* the decomposition will be conductedof the actual